cotarr/collab-iot-device/README.md

 ### Example Environment variables

-The `.env` file is supported using dotenv npm package
+The `.env` file is supported using dotenv npm package.
+A template "example-.env" file is included.

 ```
 APP_PID_FILENAME=